Indian Moons, Days & Other Calendar Stuff

 ANISHNAABE (CHIPPEWA, OJIBWE):

-JANUARY - Gichi-manidoo-giizis GREAT SPRIT MOON
+JANUARY - Gichi-manidoo-giizis GREAT SPIRIT MOON

 FEBRUARY - Namebini-giizis SUCKER MOON